Free Speech on the Hot Seat

 In short, Mill has lost and Marcuse has won.

 It all happened in the course of only a few decades.
 The free speech rallies on campus from 20 years ago seem quaint today, for most students would not even dare to stand up for a broad range of speech today for fear of the consequences on their grades and even their status as students.
-At least 20 years ago, students had the freedom to speak for freedom; it’s not clear that they even have that anymore.
+At least 20 years ago, students had the freedom to speak for freedom; it isn’t clear that they even have that anymore.

 As for the broader culture, the Marcuse revolution has taken full control of media and technology, as all the dominant players are playing for one team and against another team.
 That is unbearably obvious from even quick encounters.

 And yet, as much as I am mortified by these opinions, they should not be stopped from being expressed.
 Ideally, they would not be funded by tax dollars; that is the offensive thing.
-Every nation does have its official radio channel, to be sure, and that’s fine so long as other voices can find a footing without repression.
+Every nation does have its official radio channel, to be sure, and that’s fine, so long as other voices can find a footing without repression.

 As for the opposition, we should be profoundly aware that Steve Bannon, perhaps the leading strategist and thinker of the Trump movement, has been imprisoned for the entire election season.
 Many other innovators in technology and communication are being given similar treatment.